 - RECHARGE WITH SOLAR: Maximize your solar input with Goal Zero’s MPPT (Maximum Power Point Tracking), which increases solar input by up to 30 percent.
 Turn your Yeti 3000X into a solar generator when you choose from our lightweight Nomad Solar Panels for portability, our durable Boulder series, or our Boulder installation models for semi-permanent or permanent installation.

-- POWER IN THE PALM OF YOUR HAND: Monitor, control, and optimize your power usage from anywhere with the Yeti App 3.0.
-Features remote control of power in/out, real-time power consumption notifications, and charging profiles to optimize your battery life.
+- POWER IN THE PALM OF YOUR HAND: Monitor, control, and optimize your power usage from anywhere with Yeti App 3.0.
+Features remote control of power in/out, real-time power consumption notifications, and charging profiles to optimize your battery life

 If you are only looking to charge phones and maybe use one or two lights, then a 150Wh power station will suffice.
 These are available for under $100.
 To power large appliances, you’re going to be looking in the 4,000Wh+ range.
 Some power stations deliver as many as 25,000Wh.
 When you’re choosing a portable power station for backup power, you should select one with more watts than you need for your devices to account for a longer period of use.
 Power outages could last for several weeks, sometimes even months.
 You never know if serious damage will occur to the equipment in your area, resulting in a long power outage.
 Thus, it’s important to be prepared.